The University is planning to provide an authentic experience on campus that includes face-to-face teaching starting in September 2021.

-Lecturers will be available for one-to-one meetings, in-person or on MS Teams, and lab-based learning that can be conducted in-person will go ahead with appropriate social distancing applied.
+There will be opportunities to meet lecturers for one-to-one meetings, in-person or on MS Teams, and lab-based learning that can be conducted in-person will go ahead with appropriate social distancing applied.

-The balance of face-to-face, interactive online and pre-recorded teaching that each student receives is based on the learning outcomes required from each module as determined by the appropriate School.
+The balance of face-to-face, interactive online and pre-recorded teaching that each student receives, within any limitations imposed by Covid restrictions, is based on the learning outcomes required from each module as determined by the appropriate School.

 We have established a wide range of safety measures to protect students on campus including on-campus testing centres, social distancing measures, hand washing facilities, one-way systems and mandatory wearing of face coverings indoors.

 Our students have also benefited from easy access to safe outdoor spaces both on campus and in nearby Botanic Gardens.
 Our dedicated student wellbeing team offer access to a range of counselling, workshops and useful resources designed to help students develop and maintain their physical and mental health.